Why scuba buddy checking is important and how to remember what to check using an acronym or mnemonic

 - Carry out the same tests on your main regulator and on your alternative air supply (your octopus).

-- This confirm good working operation of both.
-But for the alternative air supply, it shows your buddy that you have one and where it is on your kit.
+- The check on your alternative air supply shows your buddy where it is on your kit.

-- Confirm to your dive buddy that you are happy for them to take it in an emergency; without them asking for it.
+- Confirm to your dive buddy you are happy for them to take it in an emergency.

 - Demonstrate how to detach it.